People's Volunteer Army: Media

 Who are the Most Beloved People? (《谁是最可爱的人？》) is the title of an essay by Chinese writer Wei Wei about the Chinese soldiers serving in the Korean War.
-It is considered to be the most famous literary and propaganda piece produced by China during the Korean War.
+It is considered to be the most famous literary piece produced by China during the Korean War.

 Battle on Shangganling Mountain (Shanggan Ling (上甘岭)) is a famous Chinese war movie about the Battle of Triangle Hill.
 The story is centered around a group of Chinese soldiers that were trapped in a tunnel for several days.
 Short of both food and water, they hold their grounds till the relief troops arrive.
 The movie's popularity is largely due to the fact it was one of the few movies that were not banned during the Cultural Revolution.

 War Trash is a novel by the Chinese author Ha Jin, who has long lived in the United States and who writes in English.
 It takes the form of a memoir written by the fictional character Yu Yuan, a man who eventually becomes a soldier in the Chinese People's Volunteer Army and who is sent to Korea to fight on the Communist side in the Korean War.
 The majority of the "memoir" is devoted to describing this experience, especially after Yu Yuan is captured and imprisoned as a POW.
 The novel captured the PEN/Faulkner Award and was a finalist for the Pulitzer Prize.

 The Battle at Lake Changjin (2021) and The Battle at Lake Changjin II were big-budget Chinese films depicting PVA heroism during the 1950 Battle of Chosin Reservoir.